MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 ## Step 1.
 Make sure your network is ready

-If you're considering a QoS implementation, you should already have determined your bandwidth requirements and other [network requirements](prepare-network.md).
+If you're considering a QoS implementation, you should've already determined your [bandwidth and other network requirements](prepare-network.md).

-Traffic congestion across a network will greatly impact media quality.
+Traffic congestion across a network greatly impacts media quality.
 A lack of bandwidth leads to performance degradation and a poor user experience.
-As Teams adoption and usage grows, use reporting, [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md), and [Call Quality Dashboard (CQD)](turning-on-and-using-call-quality-dashboard.md) to identify problems and then make adjustments using QoS and selective bandwidth additions.
+As Teams adoption and usage grows, use [reporting](/teams-analytics-and-reports/teams-reporting-reference.md), [per-user call analytics](use-call-analytics-to-troubleshoot-poor-call-quality.md), and [Call Quality Dashboard (CQD)](turning-on-and-using-call-quality-dashboard.md) to identify problems and then make adjustments using QoS and selective bandwidth additions.

 ### VPN considerations

-QoS only works as expected when implemented on all links between callers.
-If you use QoS on an internal network and a user signs in from a remote location, you can only prioritize within your internal, managed network.
+QoS works as expected only when implemented on all links between callers.
+If you use QoS on an internal network, and a user signs in from a remote location, you can prioritize only within your internal, managed network.
 Although remote locations can receive a managed connection by implementing a virtual private network (VPN), a VPN inherently adds packet overhead and creates delays in real-time traffic.
 We recommend that you avoid running real-time communications traffic over a VPN.

-In a global organization with managed links that span continents, we strongly recommend QoS because bandwidth for those links is limited in comparison to the LAN.
+In a global organization with managed links that span continents, we recommend QoS because bandwidth for those links is limited in comparison to the LAN.

 ### Introduction to QoS queues

 To provide QoS, network devices must have a way to classify traffic and must be able to distinguish voice or video from other network traffic.

 When network traffic enters a router, the traffic is placed into a queue.
 If a QoS policy isn't configured, there is only one queue, and all data is treated as first-in, first-out with the same priority.
-That means voice traffic (which is very sensitive to delays) might get stuck behind traffic where a delay of a few extra milliseconds wouldn't be a problem.
+That means voice traffic (which is very sensitive to delays) might get stuck behind traffic where a delay of a few extra milliseconds isn't a problem.

 When you implement QoS, you define multiple queues using one of several congestion management features, such as Cisco’s priority queuing and [Class-Based Weighted Fair Queueing (CBWFQ)](https://www.cisco.com/en/US/docs/ios/12_0t/12_0t5/feature/guide/cbwfq.html#wp17641) and congestion avoidance features, such as [weighted random early detection (WRED)](https://en.wikipedia.org/wiki/Weighted_random_early_detection).